 Most people think that since they are paying rent of say $1,000 then they can afford any home that keeps them at payment.
 They grab one of those home calculator online and come up with a number.
 Cool, I can by a home at X.

-The problem is, there is a lot more that goes into the amount a lender is willing to give you.
+According to a housing mortgage expert at Finance Hub, there is a lot more that goes into the amount a lender is willing to give you.
 They will want to take a look at your credit scores, your current bills, your debt to income, how long you’ve been at your job, etc. They want to know your ability to pay back the loan.

 But here is a key ingredient into how much home can you afford.
 Let’s say the lender will loan up to $180,000 on a FHA loan.
 You get excited and want to start looking.
 Before you do, please know that depending on your loan, that $180,000 loan is going to run you $1,125 a month.
 Not including your HOA fee, so your real payment might be closer to $1,200.
 Is that what you really feel comfortable with?
 Or is $1,000 after your HOA more comfortable?
 If so, you really want to look around $155,000 for your new home.